-|Objectives||1. to understand the theory, practice and management issues behind the use of electronic distance measurement.
+1. To understand the theory, practice and management issues behind the use of electronic distance measurement.

-2. to understand the theory, practice and management issues behind the use of Global Positioning System receivers.
+2. To understand the theory, practice and management issues behind the use of Global Positioning System receivers.

 Electronic distance measurement, and Global Positioning System receivers

 Content covered in courses SURV1110 and SURV1120.

-Face to Face On Campus 3 hour(s) per Week for 4 weeks|
+Face to Face On Campus 3 hour(s) per Week for 4 Weeks

-Face to Face On Campus 3 hour(s) per Week for 13 weeks
+Face to Face On Campus 3 hour(s) per Week for 13 Weeks